 Hungry?
 Explore the Hayes Valley neighborhood.
 Bordered by Fulton Street on the north and Market Street on the south, this rapidly growing neighborhood is full of fine dining, independent boutiques, and multipurpose parks.
 Hayes Street, which is on the south side of Alamo Square Park, has a number of trend-setting establishments.

 Start your second day in the Mission neighborhood.
 Vibrant, diverse and always evolving, the Mission is known for its abundant public art, its exceptional weather and its bounty of bars and restaurants.
 On 16th Street, between Church and Dolores Streets, you’ll find the oldest building in San Francisco: Mission Dolores, which was a house of worship for Spanish colonists.
 You can explore this building and its rich history seven days a week.
 Two blocks south is Dolores Park, one of the most popular green spaces in the city.
 Since it's your first time here, you'll want to read our first-timer's eating guide to the Mission.

 Heading west from the Mission will put you in the middle of one of San Francisco’s most famous neighborhoods, the Castro.
-Historically, the Castro was where the city’s LGBT population congregated.
+Historically, the Castro was where the city’s LGBTQ population congregated.
 From there, a world of change was born.
 Observe the plaques of the Rainbow Honor Walk on Castro Street that salute those who pioneered the fight for LGBT equality as you survey the shops, restaurants and bars that keep the neighborhood active all day and night.

 Golden Gate Park